ENOCH TONKS & SONS LTD

 He died on the 14th March 1897 and was buried in the grounds of Little London Church along with his wife Lydia who died on the 25th May 1893 age 63.
 His sons Arthur George, Charles William and Enoch continued to run the business and in 1899 presented an organ to Little London Baptist Church in memory of their father

-One of these sons remembers being given a hammer and chisel and working all Saturdays and Sunday’s chipping scale from inside the boiler.
+One of the sons remembers being given a hammer and chisel and working all Saturdays and Sunday’s chipping scale from inside the boiler.
 In 1898 the wrought steel action for mortice and rim locks Number 8604 was patented.

 This enabled the company to improve the manufacture and with cheaper production of many mortice and rim locks, helped considerably to increase the trade of the firm, whose customers were now to be found in most towns of England, Scotland and Ireland.